synzen/MonitoRSS/README.md

 4. `message`: Define a custom message for a feed.
 Use ```\n``` for a new line.

-5. `maxAge`: If the bot stops unexpectedly, it will grab feeds younger than the maxAge in days and send on bot restart.
+5. `maxAge`: (Optional) If the bot stops unexpectedly, it will grab feeds younger than the maxAge in days and send on bot restart.

 6. `filters`: The bot will then only send feeds to Discord with the words defined in these filters.
    * There are three filters available: `title`, `description` and `summary` - they are added as properties of `filters`.